 Tip number 2: Mix decorative styles with the appropriate materials

 In an interior with mineral materials such as concrete, brick, tiles or clear stone, integrating lighting with textile or wooden materials to achieve vintage style can be done with ease.
-Another way to achieve this contrast is to position a metal lighting fixture on an old or contemporary wooden cabinet.
+Another way to achieve this contrast is to position a metal lighting fixture on an old or scandinavian wardrobe.